johnDorman98/Financal-Calculator/README.md

    * The program should now open, In order to use it click on run then run module.
    * You should now be able to use the program.

+## License

+Distributed under the GNU General Public License v3.0.
+See `COPYING.txt` for more information.

 ## Author

 🖥️ **John Dorman**